MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/deploy-office-365-directory-synchronization-dirsync-in-microsoft-azure.md

 - On the on-premises network, a domain controller and DNS servers exist.

 - Azure AD Connect performs password hash synchronization instead of single sign-on.
 You do not have to deploy an Active Directory Federation Services (AD FS) infrastructure.
-To learn more about password hash synchronization and single sign-on options, see [Determine which directory integration scenario to use](https://go.microsoft.com/fwlink/p/?LinkId=393094).
+To learn more about password hash synchronization and single sign-on options, see [Choosing the right authentication method for your Azure Active Directory hybrid identity solution](http://aka.ms/auth-options).

 There are additional design choices that you might consider when you deploy this solution in your environment.
 These include the following: